 - Treatment can be a complement to drug therapy, enabling enhanced delivery of chemotherapy or immunotherapy to tumors.

 - May potentially induce an anti-tumor immune response.

 A trial at the University of Virginia is evaluating the use of high-intensity focused ultrasound combined with pembrolizumab in patients with metastatic breast cancer.
 One-half of participants will be randomized to receive the first dose of pembrolizumab after focused ultrasound and one-half of participants will be randomized to receive their first dose of pembrolizumab before focused ultrasound.
 More information on the study can be found here.

 Regulatory Approval and Reimbursement

-The Model JC Focused Tumor Treatment System, which is manufactured by Chongqing Haifu Technology, has been approved in Europe for the treatment of breast cancer.
+The Model JC system manufactured by Chongqing Haifu has been approved in Europe treatment of breast cancer.